pingcap/docs/reference/tiflash/scale.md

 4. Edit the `inventory.ini` and `hosts.ini` files to remove the node information.

-5. Update the configuration of Prometheus and restart:
+5. Update the configuration of Prometheus and restart it:

     {{< copyable "shell-regular" >}}